liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-go.md

 -  I did not need to `go` outdoors to take the air, for the atmosphere within had lost none of its freshness —— walden

 -  The Golden Treasury accompanied him wherever he went, but it was taken at night in small doses — a finger of Longfellow, Macauiay, Mangan: Go on to tell how, with genius wasted, Betrayed in friendship, befooled in love  —— the heart of the matter

+- " "Go off —— the heart of the matter

+- " "Going home soon?"
+Harris stared over the tin roofs towards the harbour —— the heart of the matter

+-  He said, "The ships all go the wrong way —— the heart of the matter